Asha-Empire/Game-Story/README.md

 # Game Base Story

-Around 2100, fusion reactors replaced fission reactors.
+Around 2100, all fusion reactors in the world replaced with fission reactors.
 On the other hand, after the first fusion reactor set up in the Martian colony, it increased the number of Mars settlers.

 With the developments in the Fusion reactors in 2200, their size was reduced, allowing the fusiun engines to be easily integrated into different sized spaceships.
 This development has made space travel easier and faster.